sboulema/VsixTools/src/Overview.md

 **VersionNumber:**
 Version number to use in the manifest file, must be a valid version eg. 4.5.12.0

+# Upload Vsix to VsixGallery
+Upload the vsix file to VsixGallery

+## Parameters

+**WorkingDirectory:**
+Path to the folder containing the vsix file

 ## How to use the build task
 ### Configuration